IntelligentAward1538/darktable-CSS-themes/README.md

 <li>Use a single, unified CSS file.</li>
 </ul>

+## <b>Exercise of freedom:</b>

+When users complain about the poor visibility of default themes, developers quickly resort to their mantra: "Another aspect of the interface 'may' alter the perception during the editing process."

+With this argument, in my opinion, they try to silence any other reasoning.
+Or they fail to recognize that for others, there are needs more compelling than that 'may'.

+'May' implies a possibility or a percentage of occurrence.
+A possibility minimized by other editing programs (both free and paid).

+Let's all accept that some people are more sensitive, for whom the chosen theme causes a significant change in perception, while for others it is irrelevant (I include myself in the latter group).
+Similarly, for some it may cause fatigue or difficulty of use, and for others it may not.

+Let's respect everyone's reasons.
+Even the freedom to choose what one wants at any given moment.

+The existence of MORE alternatives means that everyone can find the one that best suits their requirements or desires.

 ## <b>Installation:</b>

 The CSS file must be in the folder where all your darktable themes are saved.